adam-hurwitz/travel-oi/thailand.md

     - Use Wise to make payments
         - Set up Thai bank account to pay local vendors with Wise
 - *See [Adam Hurwitz Facebook post](https://www.facebook.com/groups/1768459950111949/permalink/3212227705735159) in Chiang Mai - Expats & Locals Living in Chiang Mai 2023-05-09*

+#### Pro-rate partial months

+- You can start rentals mid month on arrival.
+- Rentals start on the day you move in.
+- Check with the property/owner for pro-rating
+- *See [Adam Hurwitz Facebook post](https://www.facebook.com/groups/1768459950111949/permalink/3216200212004575) in Chiang Mai - Expats & Locals Living in Chiang Mai 2023-05-15*

 ## Electricity and water